Castle Connolly Medical

+Castle Connolly’s Top Hospitals recognize healthcare institutions that provide exceptional patient care and outcomes, ranking among the best nationally, statewide, and in metro areas for their performance in specific medical procedures.
+The program aims to highlight hospitals that are setting new standards in care delivery and advancing health equity.
+As with Top Doctors, inclusion is entirely merit-based and cannot be purchased.

+Castle Connolly has partnered with magazine publications across the country for more than 30 years to produce regionally focused Top Doctors and Top Hospitals lists.
+Participating publications include Boston Magazine, Chicago Magazine, San Francisco Magazine, among others.

+History

 John K Castle and John J Connolly while being the Chairman and President respectively of the board of trustees of the New York Medical College, founded Castle Connolly Medical in 1991.
 Castle Connolly Graduate Medical, a separate organization that publishes books and guidebooks, was established in 1999.
 A sister organization was established in 2006 with the name Castle Connolly Healthcare Navigation, to provide guidance in health and insurance.
 The sister organization was later merged with Castle Connolly Medical.
 Everyday Health Group acquired the organization in 2019.

-The publisher works in collaboration with different news media and journal publication houses.